 Write a list of the things that make you feel amazing and don’t cost a thing.
 From walks in the fresh air to calling your loved ones.
 Keep it handy so you can easily turn to the list when you need a boost.

 Financial problems don’t go away by themselves, so don’t ignore them.
 Draw a line in the sand and take action.
 One of the ways to help get your personal finances right is budgeting.
+Our online Budget Planner helps you to get an overview of your spending.

 Take a good look at what you spend each day, week and month.
-The Starling app provides spending insights, which can help with understanding how you’re spending your money, so you can plan a budget.
+The Starling app also provides spending insights, which can help with understanding how you’re spending your money, so you can plan a budget.

 Kids and conversations around money